Singapore is an impatient nation.

 The Average Page Size

-Simply put, page size is the total weight of a web page’s content.
+Simply put, the page size is the total weight of a web page’s content.
 Even though there’s a direct connection between page size and load time, it’s safe to assume that with other factors held constant, a lighter page will load faster.

 While the average page size of different websites in different industries in Singapore is 2.3166 Mbs, the recommended standard on a global scale is 500 KB.